 You’ll explore all methods of contraception, gain an insight into sexually transmitted diseases and learn about the impact of sexuality on the individual, the family and wider society.
 You’ll consider contraception and sexual health care across the entire reproductive lifespan as well as thinking about access for those with disabilities.
 You’ll look at factors which influence human sexuality and the surrounding legal and ethical issues.

-You’ll need to complete a 3,000-word assignment, in which you’ll critically analyse an issue of your choice.
-This will be related to the practice of contraception and/or sexual health care.
+You’ll submit a 3,000-word assignment, in which you’ll critically analyse an issue of your choice in relation to contraception and/or sexual health care practice.

 Any professional involved in health, social care or education will find this module of interest, especially where your role involves providing information on contraception and sexual health.